 - view Rockwell Kent's studio on Monhegan Island or Winslow Homer's studio on Prout's Neck;

-- explore the Louise Nevelson Gallery at The Farnsworth Museum, in the sculptor's hometown of Rockland;
+- explore Louise Nevelson's work at The Farnsworth Museum, in the sculptor's hometown of Rockland;

 - immerse yourself in the opera memorabilia of Lillian Nordica, Farmington's native diva;